-Though incorporated as a University since its beginning, it was not until its second half-century that Boston College began to fill out the dimensions of its University charter.
-The Summer Session was inaugurated in 1924; the Graduate School of Arts and Sciences in 1925; the Law School in 1929; the Evening College in 1929; the Graduate School of Social Work in 1936; and the College of Business Administration in 1938.
-The latter, along with its Graduate School established in 1957, is now known as the Carroll School of Management.
-The Schools of Nursing and Education were founded in 1947 and 1952, respectively, and are now known as the Connell School of Nursing and the Carolyn A. and Peter S. Lynch School of Education.
-The Weston Observatory, founded in 1928, was accepted as a Department of Boston College in 1947, offering courses in geophysics and geology.
-In 2002, the Evening College was renamed the Woods College of Advancing Studies, offering the master’s as well as the bachelor’s degree.
+Though incorporated as a university since its founding, it was not until the 1920s that Boston College began to fill out the dimensions of its charter.
+It established a Summer Session in 1924; followed by the Graduate School of Arts and Sciences in 1925; the Law School and Evening College in 1929; the Graduate School of Social Work in 1936; and the College of Business Administration in 1938.
+The latter, along with its Graduate School established in 1957, is now known as the Wallace E. Carroll School of Management.
+The schools of Nursing and Education, founded in 1947 and 1952, respectively, are now known as the William F. Connell School of Nursing and the Carolyn A. and Peter S. Lynch School of Education.

 CIHE is recognized by the U.S. Secretary of Education as a reliable authority on the quality of education and adheres to the standards of the Council for Higher Education Accreditation.
 As part of CIHE’s guidelines, member institutions of NEASC undergo a peer review process every ten years which involves the preparation of a comprehensive self-study.
 Boston College’s next full review for accreditation will occur in 2017.